docc-lab/dsb_k8s/README.md

 ## E. Check Jaeger Trace

-   1. (recommended) Via Jaeger web UI with port forwarding Note that all IPs in k8s cluster are not accessible from outside as CloudLab only provides a few public IPs per experiment.
+   1. (Recommended) Via Jaeger web UI with port forwarding

+      Note that all IPs in k8s cluster are not accessible from outside as CloudLab only provides a few public IPs per experiment.
       You can either setup port forwarding from k8s controler node to your local as the following (or use graphic ssh, see step E.2).